-4.8 PARALLEL ROLLBACK
+4.8 PARALLEL ROLLBACK CLIENT

-On servers having several processors or processor cores, it may be possible to reduce rollback elapse time by paralleling the operation on several corridors.
+On servers having several processors or processor cores, it may be possible to reduce rollback elapse time by paralleling the operation on multiple threads of execution.
 For this purpose, E-Maj delivers a specific client to run as a command.
 It activates E-Maj rollback functions though several parallel connections to the database.